Flemish people: Identity and culture

 Within Belgium, Flemings form a clearly distinguishable group set apart by their language and customs.
-However, when compared to the Netherlands most of these cultural and linguistic differences quickly fade, as the Flemish share the same language, similar or identical customs and (though chiefly with the southern part of today's Netherlands) traditional religion with the Dutch.
-However, the popular perception of being a single polity varies greatly, depending on subject matter, locality and personal background.
-Generally, Flemings will not identify themselves as being Dutch and vice versa, especially on a national level.
+Various cultural and linguistic customs are similar to those of the Southern part of the Netherlands.
+Generally, Flemings do not identify themselves as being Dutch and vice versa.

-This is partly caused by the popular stereotypes in the Netherlands as well as Flanders which are mostly based on the 'cultural extremes' of both Northern and Southern culture.
-But also in great part because of the history of emancipation of their culture in Belgium, which has left many Flemings with a high degree of national consciousness, which can be very marked among some Dutch-speaking Belgians.
+There are popular stereotypes in the Netherlands as well as Flanders which are mostly based on the 'cultural extremes' of both Northern and Southern culture.
 Alongside this overarching political and social affiliation, there also exists a strong tendency towards regionalism, in which individuals greatly identify themselves culturally through their native province, city, region or dialect they speak.

 Language

 Flemings speak Dutch (specifically its southern variant, which is often colloquially called 'Flemish').
 It is the majority language in Belgium, being spoken natively by three-fifths of the population.
 Its various dialects contain a number of lexical and a few grammatical features which distinguish them from the standard language.
 As in the Netherlands, the pronunciation of Standard Dutch is affected by the native dialect of the speaker.
 At the same time East Flemish forms a continuum with both Brabantic and West Flemish.
 Standard Dutch is primarily based on the Hollandic dialect (spoken in the northwestern Netherlands) and to a lesser extent on Brabantic, which is the most dominant Dutch dialect of the Southern Netherlands and Flanders.